 PEI Point of Entry – What to expect Fall 2021

-PEI’s border measures will be in place until at least mid-October, 2021 and will be monitored throughout.
+PEI’s border measures will be in place until further notice.

 Every person arriving on PEI at any and all points of entry shall: